NEONScience/NEON-Data-Skills/_posts/2014-10-27-2_Lidar-Point-Cloud-Online-Data-Viz-Activity.md

 title:  "Activity: Online LiDAR Data Viz"
 date:   2014-10-26 11:00:52
-categories: [Using LiDAR Data] tags : [measuring vegetation,remote sensing, laser scanning]
+categories: [Using LiDAR Data] tags : [lidar,remote sensing, laser scanning]
 authors: leah a wasser
 description: "Learn the basics of how a LiDAR works and what a LiDAR system measures.
 Explore some LiDAR data using free online tools."
 image: